Yan-ni/cinetra/README.md

-# Shownote
+# Cinetra

 Have you ever started a TV show and then made a long pause to come back to it but don't remember at which season or episode you stopped watching?

 Have you ever had a long watchlist, and you forget which movie you wanted to watch?

-Shownote is here to provide a set of solutions for the management of your watch progress.
+Cinetra is here to provide a set of solutions for the management of your watch progress.

 ## Getting Started

 ### Prerequisites

-To be able to run shownote, you need :
+To be able to run cinetra, you need :

 * Node.js (>= 20.7.0)
 * npm (>= 10.1.0)